NtajiBenbor/Responsive-Fintech-website/README.md

 ## 1. Project Overview: :smile:
 Hey guys, this project is a website designed for a fictional Fintech company "FinBase".
-This website is primarily an informative platform where the company's range products and services  are showcased in vibrant colour.
+This website is primarily an informative platform where the company's range of products and services  are showcased in vibrant colour.
 It consists of a Visually appealing homepage and an FAQ page, which includes a convenient email input box for user inquiries.

 ***